d3lta-v/SSTuino/docs/tutorials/gettingStarted.md

 1. Firstly, and most importantly, yourself.
 2. Your learning device or computer.
 3. An active internet connection.
-4. The SSTuino Innovator's Kit
+4. The SSTuino Innovator's Kit.

 ## Installation of the Arduino IDE